SmartMeshFoundation/Photon/docs/README.md

 Follow the  [SmartRaiden Labs community blog]()  to keep posted about SmartRaiden.

 Join the  [Smartraiden Developer Slack]()  to meet the team, discuss development, and hang out!
-## Ecosystem
-See the cool apps and wallets built on SmartRaiden: [Ozone](https://smartmesh.io/ozone/)